Home 9 Materials 9 Unraveling the Mysteries of PVC

 Structure of PVC

-PVC is a thermoplastic, meaning it can be softened by heating and hardened by cooling.
+PVC is a thermoplastic which can be softened by heating and hardened by cooling.
 This property makes it suitable for molding into different shapes.
 The molecular structure of PVC consists of two carbon atoms, three hydrogen atoms, and one chlorine atom arranged in a vinyl structure.
 The vinyl chloride monomers are polymerized to form polyvinyl chloride (PVC) resin.

-The polymerization process involves the use of a catalyst and heat to initiate a reaction that links the monomers together to form a polymer chain.
+The polymerization process involves using a catalyst and heat to initiate a reaction that links the monomers to form a polymer chain.

 Production of PVC